A letter from Global Health director, Dr. Chris Sanford

 The Fellowship in Global Health at the University of Washington is designed to train future leaders, including academic faculty, in Global Health.
 The fellowship is a one-year post-residency training opportunity focusing on further developing skills and expertise in working with underserved populations in the United States and within resource-poor settings globally.

-Specialty rotations will be determined by the fellows’ specific interests and can include opportunities at local tuberculosis, HIV, and infectious disease clinics, as well as other travel medicine clinical sites, and county public health centers.
+Specialty rotations will be determined by the fellows’ specific interests and can include opportunities at local tuberculosis, HIV, and infectious disease clinics, as well as other travel medicine clinical sites and county public health centers.
 Additionally, fellows have the option of taking courses at UW’s Dept. of Global Health during the fellowship.
 Academic research is encouraged and expected.
 Educational experiences are supported with a strong didactic series and journal club.
-The fellow is also encouraged to be active in national global health organizations and present and both local and national meetings and conferences.
+The fellow is also encouraged to be active in national global health organizations and present at both local and national meetings and conferences.

 The University of Washington Global Health Fellowship is ideal for dynamic, bright, energetic applicants with a desire to develop strong clinical, research, and teaching skills, and who want to make a true impact in the field of global health and development.